thehui87/Learning-Godot/devel_faq.md

 * Can be run as interpreter if JIT is not supported (This leaves out Dart as many platforms can't run a JIT).

 Still, none of the authors of Godot are experts in this field, so if any solution can be found, please let us know!

+To sum up again.
+To use Godot learn GDScript.
+It's easy, It works, promise! and if you need more performance (make sure you _really_ know you need it!) go the C++ route.